MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Abstract

 \section{Abstract}

-We propose \textit{MAP-NBV}, a prediction-guided active algorithm for 3D reconstruction with multi-agent systems.
+Next-Best View (NBV) planning is a long-standing problem of determining where to obtain the next best view of an object from, by a robot that is viewing the object.
+There are a number of methods for choosing NBV based on the observed part of the object.
+In this paper, we investigate how predicting the unobserved part helps with the efficiency of reconstructing the object.
+We present, Multi-Agent Prediction-Guided NBV (\textit{MAP-NBV}), a decentralized coordination algorithm for active 3D reconstruction with multi-agent systems.
 Prediction-based approaches have shown great improvement in active perception tasks by learning the cues about structures in the environment from data.
-But these methods primarily focus on single-agent systems.
-We design a next-best-view approach that utilizes geometric measures over the predictions and jointly optimizes the information gain and control effort for efficient collaborative 3D reconstruction of the object.
-Our method achieves 22.75\% improvement over the prediction-based single-agent approach and 15.63\% improvement over the non-predictive multi-agent approach.
-We make our code publicly available through our project website: \url{http://raaslab.org/projects/MAPNBV/}
+However, these methods primarily focus on single-agent systems.
+We design a decentralized next-best-view approach that utilizes geometric measures over the predictions and jointly optimizes the information gain and control effort for efficient collaborative 3D reconstruction of the object.
+Our method achieves 19\% improvement over the non-predictive multi-agent approach in simulations using AirSim and ShapeNet.
+We make our code publicly available through our project website: \url{http://raaslab.org/projects/MAPNBV/}.